 - Weight Gain: Raisins are rich in fructose as well as glucose and give you loads of energy as well as help you gain weight.
 It also contains enough calories for your weight gain diet without increasing bad cholesterol.

-- Acidity Regulator: Raisins contain potassium and magnesium in good levels that help reduce acidity and remove the toxins from the system preventing diseases like arthritis, gout, kidney stones and heart diseases.
+- Acidity Regulator: Raisins contain potassium and magnesium in good levels that help reduce acidity

 - Fights Anemia: Raisins is a rich source of Iron, as well as B-Complex Vitamins, which help to treat anemia.
 Also its copper content boosts the production of red blood cells.